ta5578/chip8asm/README.md

 This will build the sources into the build directory and run unit tests as part of the build.
 Note that you must have [UnitTest++ installed](https://github.com/unittest-cpp/unittest-cpp/wiki/Building-Using-CMake) in order for the unit tests to build and run.
 If `UnitTest++` is not installed, unit tests will be skipped over and only the sources will be built.
+Tests can also be run ad-hoc by typing `make test` after building the project.

 ## Running the Assembler
 As mentioned, the assembler takes a `.asm` assembly file (see below for